 Creating a connected and walkable greenbelt through the heart of our community

 Great cities have great parks—places where people can stroll and picnic and enjoy the beautiful Austin weather.
-We’re collaborating with a number of partners to develop a connected urban greenbelt that wends its way between major and smaller parks, creating a walkable and accessible park system for everyone.
+We’re collaborating with a number of partners to develop a connected urban greenbelt that connects major and smaller parks, creating a walkable and accessible park system for everyone.

 When this project is complete, pedestrians and bikers will be able to move through Shoal Creek, Waller Creek, Lady Bird Lake, Pease Park, Waterloo Park and the Butler Hike-and-Bike Trail seamlessly.
 This project will also tie together Wooldridge, Republic and Brush Squares along with creating pocket parks on Congress Avenue.

 We are collaborating with an unprecedented number of organizations to build this urban greenbelt, including Austin Parks and Recreation Department, Waller Creek Conservancy, Shoal Creek Conservancy, The Trail Foundation, Pease Park Conservancy, Friends of Wooldridge Square, and Austin Parks Foundation.